David-Irving/Read_Me_Generator/README.md

   undefined

   ## Usage
-  generates a read me
+  generates readme

   ## License
   This project is using MIT

   ## Contributing
-  it is still in progress
+  still in progress

   ## Tests
   NPM test

   ## Questions
-  If you have any questions, feel free to email me at david.joseph.irving@gmail.com
+  If you have any questions, feel free to email me at djirving84@gmail.com